A Good Call

 The call center agents are primarily using Touchpoint, the EICC soft consoles, and headsets in their daily practice, giving the call center statistical information as well as advanced call handling capabilities.
 Cerium deploys Polycom phones with all our Lync systems.
 Those agents that rotate desks, or are not full-time agents have Polycom phones as opposed to headsets with soft consoles.

 With a successful rollout and ease of use, WECU is already looking at enhancing the overall member experience by taking advantage of the feature-rich EICC platform, and evaluating offering chat to its members.
 The EICC platform also offers WECU the ability for their members to hold their place in queue with the call back application, as well as provide statistical information in real time, with the configurable dashboard/wallboard application known as SnapShot.
 The new EICC platform enhances the overall member and agent experience.

 “For our staff, there were more people that really wanted classroom style training, and this is a business decision/preference.
 I would encourage companies to poll managers and staff about what kind of training they would prefer.
-We have conducted additional training sessions internally to garner better engagement and employee comfort.”
-The WECU Training Department is developing more in-depth training surrounding using the UC features so people can attend remotely.
+We have conducted additional training sessions internally to create better engagement and employee comfort.”
+The WECU Training Department is developing more in-depth training on using the UC features so that people can attend remotely.

 Susan Anderson, Cerium’s Contact Center Practice Lead, and Pam Treischel, a Contact Center Specialist at Cerium, “left a phenomenal impression on the call center staff,” said Patti.
 “They did an amazing job in making sure people had the information they needed to adopt the new system.”